IRIS-Digital-Dosimeter/IRIS-Obsidian-Vault/IRIS/IRIS Overview.md

 1. Gather voltage readings from *4 input pins* via the ADCs.
 2. Gather accurate timestamps for each ADC sample
 3. Store these readings in a comprehensible order/format on an SD card.
-4. Collect the data at a frequency *over 1kHz*.
+4. Collect the data at a frequency *over 1kHz* without dropping any samples.

 ## The Breakdown
 This is essentially a variation of the [Producer-Consumer Problem](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem).
 Obviously, there are things we must work around first due to hardware constraints: